The Allman Brothers Band: Debut and early years (1969–1970)

-The group moved to Macon, Georgia by May 1, where Walden was establishing Capricorn Records.
-Mike Callahan and Joseph "Red Dog" Campbell became the band's early crew members.
+The group moved to Macon, Georgia, by May 1, 1969, where Walden was establishing Capricorn Records.
+Their first paid performance was on May 2, at the College Discotheque in Macon (now known as the Library Ballroom).

+Kim Payne, Mike Callahan and Joseph "Red Dog" Campbell became the band's early crew members.
 "Red Dog" was a disabled Vietnam veteran who donated his monthly disability checks to the band's cause.
 In Macon, the group stayed at friend Twiggs Lyndon's apartment on 309 College Street, which became known as the communal home of the band and crew, nicknamed the Hippie Crash Pad.
 "There were five or six occupied apartments in the building with the Hippie Crash Pad and you would expect they would call the police on us because we were constantly raising hell at three or four in the morning, but they all just moved out," said Trucks.
 Living meagerly, they found a friend in "Mama Louise" Hudson, cook and proprietor of the H&H Soul Food Restaurant, who ran a tab when they were short of funds, early on made good with proceeds from Duane's recording sessions on the side.
 The band's image was radical in the just barely integrated Macon: "A lot of the white folk around here did not approve of them long-haired boys, or of them always having a black guy with them," said Hudson.
 The band performed locally, as well as 80 miles north in Atlanta's Piedmont Park, and practiced at the newly minted Capricorn nearly each day.